mfkimbell/high-level-system-design-exercise-notes/README.md

 ## Design Google Drive
-* fjiles need ot be private
+* HDFS (Hadoop Distributed File System) is a distributed file system designed to store large datasets across multiple nodes in a fault-tolerant and scalable manner.
+HDFS is a distributed file system that allows for append operations and file modifications.
+* **File systems use block level storage by default!!!** This means you can add new data to an existing file or update chunks of a file as part of a distributed computation process.
+* HDFS users block storage.
+When editing, HDFS ensures only the affected blocks are updated or re-replicated.
-* block level storage is cheaper, must be reassembled, needs KV store for it maybe, we can do "deduplication" which doens't store du;licatte blocks, could be done on a global level or EVERY user, multi-user!! also allows for CHUNKING (save partial upload)
+* block level storage is cheaper, data must be reassembled,, we can do "deduplication" which doens't store duplicatte blocks, could be done on a global level or EVERY user.
-* paste my overviews to notes
-* FILE SYSTEM VS OBJECT STORE (edit capabilities)
-* look up content addressable sotrage
-* folders in a kv store? whyu?
-* file also has reference to folder, why not just do it in name like AWS?
+* also allows for CHUNKING (save partial upload)
+* ALso imporantantly you need a **metadata table** to keep track of which blocks belong to which file, for large files, you could even grab blocks in parallel.
+* for instance, we can use the file metadata table to keep track of who is allowed to access the file, and we can use this in conjunction with the congnito token to add security
+* Content Addressable Storage is a storage paradigm where data is identified and retrieved based on its content (e.g., hash) rather than a traditional file path or name.
+So we use hashes to keep track of blocks, and duplicated data is not stored
-* maybe we could implement a garbage colleciton sserverice that goes and tracks how manuy users are using the file in the kv sotre, and perdodically goes through and delted duplicates
+* we COULD implement a garbage colleciton sserverice that goes and tracks how manuy users own the file in the kv sotre, and perdodically goes through and delted duplicates
-* can setup backup loadbalancers iwth a heartbeat ping, can use **Zookeeper** to coordiante heartbeat and other distibuted system stuff
+* to ensure safety when using a loadbalancer, you can setup backup loadbalancers wtih a heartbeat ping, can use **Zookeeper** to coordiante heartbeat and other distibuted system stuff

 ## Design Google Maps
-* make a list of requirements that EVERY ARCHITECHTURE DIAGRAM NEEDS, DAU/scale reads and writes , latency (how fast should a user expect a response), availability (will the system always be available to use), partition safety (i tie this in with availbility, so natural disasters, network disconnects/partitions), CAP and PACELC, data storage (s3, nosql, sql) IM ADDING THIS TO THE TOP, CLEAN THIS UP LATER
 * review dkstras and some graph algorithsm
 * read about spacial indexing and determing its most general uses, he says its upported by most databases
 * look up kafka vs kinesis, when do we need these?